libp2p/docs/content/guides/getting-started/browser-to-browser.md

   - **Circuit Relay V2**: A publicly reachable libp2p peer that can serve as a relay between browser nodes that have yet to establish a direct connection between each other.
 Unlike TURN servers, which are WebRTC-specific and can be costly to run, Circuit Relay V2 is a libp2p protocol that is resource-constrained by design.
 It's also decentralized and trustless, in the sense that any publicly reachable libp2p peer supporting the protocol can help browsers libp2p nodes as a (time and bandwidth-constrained) relay.
   - **PubSub Peer Discovery**: For browser peers to discover each other, they will need some mechanism to announce their multiaddresses to other browsers.
 GossipSub is a PubSub implementation that will help by relaying those peer discovery messages between browsers which kick off the direct connection establishment.
 Note that this approach to peer discovery is not very scalable and probably not fit for production use cases.

 In summary, as part of this guide, you will need to run a publicly reachable long-running libp2p peer that will serve as both a circuit relay and a GossipSub message relay.
-This guide will refer to the libp2p peer as the **bootstrapper** or **relay** peer depending on the context.
+This guide will refer to the libp2p peer as the **relay** or bootstrapper peer depending on the context.

 ## Connection flow diagram